aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.6.0 ####
+- **WARNING**: This version changes the internal cache structure, when downgrading to an older version, the cache gets cleared and a new inital sync is performed!
+- New features
+	- Better support for meeting invitations.
+	- Improve duplicate event cleaner.
+	- Update Google Apis nuget packages to 1.16.0.
+	- Include GlobalAppointmentId in RelationCache.
+- Bug fixes
+	- Update accepted meeting invitations instead of deleting and recreating them to avoid wrong cancellation mails from the CalDAV server.
+	- Catch OverflowException for invalid birthdays in contacts, ticket #386.
+	- DuplicateEventCleaner: catch exception if appointment doesn't exist anymore.
+	- Avoid Nullreference Exception and don't add server resource when it doesn't contain any valid VEVENT or VTODO, gh issue 167.
+	- Check if caldav resource is not empty to avoid ArgumentOutOfRangeException.

 #### 2.5.1 ####
 - New features
 	- Add account type for Cozy Cloud and set UseIanaTz as default.